Actindo-AG/Documentation/DataHub/UserInterface/02b_AttributeSets.md

   Select the checkbox to display the editing toolbar.
 If you click the checkbox in the header, all attributes in the list are selected.

 - ![Edit](../../Assets/Icons/Edit01.png "[Edit]") (Edit)
   Click this button to edit the configuration of the selected attribute.
-This button is only displayed, when a single checkbox of an attribute with an editable configuration is selected.
+This button is only displayed if a single checkbox in the list of attributes is selected and if the selected attribute has an editable configuration.
 The *Edit attribute for set "Attribute set name"* view is displayed.
 Alternatively, you can click directly a row in the list to edit an attribute configuration.

 [comment]: <> (Edit is not working -> Bugticket)